r-devel/r-project-web/md/other-docs.md

 ### Chinese

--   Translations of the manual “An Introduction to R” to [simplified and traditional Chinese](http://www.biosino.org/R/R-doc/) by Guohui Ding.
+-   Translations of the R manuals (An Introduction to R , R Data Import/Export, The R language definition, Writing R Extensions, R Internals) and "R for Beginner" to Chinese (https://github.com/dingguohui)  by Dr. Guohui Ding.

 ### German